 By: Christian Campbell, Digital Media Coordinator at Delaware State Parks

-At the start of each new calendar year, a list of 19 unique photo locations is selected for you to adventure out to, snap a picture of yourself, and then upload your images.
-Once you complete all 19 photo locations, you win awesome Delaware State Parks gear and an annual pass for the next calendar year!
-There is a limit of 2 annual passes per household and participants must be in every submitted photo but family and friends are encouraged to join in on the fun!
+At the start of each new calendar year, a list of 20 unique photo locations is selected for you to adventure out to, snap a picture of yourself, and then upload your images.
+Once you complete all 20 photo locations, you win awesome Delaware State Parks gear and an annual pass for the next calendar year!
+All photos must be taken this calendar year at the passport location and be submitted by November 30, 2021.
+Limited to one annual pass per household.
+Participant must be in every submitted photo, but family, friends, and pets are encouraged to join in on the fun!
 The discoveries are endless when taking part in our Passport Program.

 To “stamp” your passport, you will upload your images directly to our Passport Program webpage.
 Here you will fill out the form that includes: the park you visited, your name, email address, and your image.
 To stamp your passport, click here.